Understanding the Body's Defense System: Primary vs. Secondary Immune Response

 The Immunological Basis of Vaccination

 Vaccination harnesses the principles of the primary and secondary immune responses to provide immunity against infectious diseases.
-Vaccines introduce a weakened or inactivated form of a pathogen or its antigens into the body.
-This triggers a primary immune response, resulting in the generation of memory B cells and memory T cells.
+On top of that, this triggers a primary immune response, resulting in the generation of memory B cells and memory T cells.
+That said, vaccines introduce a weakened or inactivated form of a pathogen or its antigens into the body.
 Upon subsequent exposure to the actual pathogen, the secondary immune response is activated, providing rapid and effective protection against disease.

 Frequently Asked Questions (FAQs)